Cross-dressing in literature: Early modern literature

+In Chinese tanci (plucking rhymes) of the Ming and Qing dynasties, the disguised heroine often takes form of a male scholar.
+Characters like Meng Lijun (Zai Sheng Yuan) cross-dress to participate in the Imperial Examination system, rising to the rank of prime minister.

 Belle-Belle ou Le Chevalier Fortuné (1698), a fairy tale by Madame d'Aulnoy in which the female protagonist, Belle-Belle, disguises herself as a male knight to help the ruler of her kingdom defeat an emperor.

 Edmund Spenser's The Faerie Queene (1590-1596) includes a long section about Britomart, who dons male armor, falls in love with a woman, and has many adventures as a man.